 - anticipate a customer’s related needs

-Moreover, in certain industries, digital chatbots are available as 24/7 avatars as coaches, counselors, and friends.
+Moreover, digital chatbots are available as 24/7 avatars as coaches, counselors, and friends in certain industries.

-The day of one-size-for-all products and services has been waning for a long time, but as 2021 approaches, a company’s ability to customize a product is becoming critical.
-Everyone has different needs, and digital marketing via websites that allow customers to choose and preview multiple options can have a positive impact on a company’s ability to outcompete established players or newcomers.
-This trend comes in the form of bespoke products, which are part of a wide range of industries.
+The day of one-size-for-all products and services has been waning for a long time, but as 2022 approaches, a company’s ability to customize a product is becoming critical.
+Everyone has different needs, and digital marketing via websites that allow customers to choose and preview multiple options can positively impact a company’s ability to outcompete established players or newcomers.
+This trend comes in bespoke products, which are part of a wide range of industries.

 - tiny homes